Newton–Conover Twins: 1948 to 1962: Western Carolina League

-The 1960 Newton–Conover Twins returned to minor league play, rejoining the reformed eight–team Class D level Western Carolina League.
-Returning to play the Twins qualified for the playoffs with a 4th-place finish.
-Playing the 1960 season under manager John Isaac, the Twins ended the regular season with a 47–52 record, finishing 23.0 games behind the 1st place Lexington Indians.
-Newton–Conover lost in 1st round, 2 games to 1 to the Salisbury Braves.
+After an eight-season absence, the 1960 Newton–Conover Twins returned to minor league play, rejoining the reformed eight–team Class D level Western Carolina League.
+Returning to play the Twins qualified for the playoffs with a fourth-place finish.
+Playing the 1960 season under manager John Isaac, the Twins ended the regular season with a 47–52 record, finishing 23.0 games behind the first place Lexington Indians.
+Newton–Conover lost in first round, 2 games to 1 to the Salisbury Braves.
+Manager John Isaac also was a pitcher for the Twins, leading the Western Carolina League with 177 strikeouts.

 The Newton–Conover Twins became a minor league affiliate of the Milwaukee Braves in 1961.
-Continuing Western Carolina League play, the league reduced to six teams.
+Continuing Western Carolina League play as the league reduced from eight teams to six teams.
 The Newton–Conover Twins finished last in the regular season standings, playing under manager Joe Abernethy.
-The Twins finished in 6th place, ending the season 24.0 games behind the 1st place Salisbury Braves with a final record of 36–58.
-Newton–Conover did not qualify for the playoffs won by the Shelby Colonels.
+The Twins finished in sixth place, ending the season 24.0 games behind the first place Salisbury Braves with a final record of 36–58.
+Newton–Conover did not qualify for the playoffs, which were won by the Shelby Colonels.

-In their final season of minor league play, the 1962 Newton–Conover Twins placed 3rd in the four–team Western Carolina League, which again reduced teams.
+In their final season of minor league play, the 1962 Newton–Conover Twins placed third in the four–team Western Carolina League, which again reduced teams.
 The Twins ended the season with a record of 42–57 record, finishing 22.5 games behind the champion Statesville Owls.
 The Twins played under player/manager Henry Nichols, who led the league with 66 RBI.
 No playoffs were held as Statesville won both half–season titles.

 The Western Carolina League evolved into the 1963 Western Carolinas League, without the Newton–Conover Twins franchise, which permanently folded following the 1962 season.
 Newton, North Carolina and Conover, North Carolina have not hosted another minor league team.

 The ballparks

 For their first three seasons of play, from 1937 to 1939, the Newton–Conover Twins hosted minor league home games at the Newton-Conover High School Stadium.
 Today, the high school is located at 338 West 15th Street, Newton, North Carolina.

-Beginning in 1940, the Newton–Conover Twins minor league teams were noted to have played home games at American Legion Field.
+Beginning in 1940, the Newton–Conover Twins minor league teams played home games at the American Legion Field in Newton.
 Today, the ballpark is still in use and is home to the Catawba Valley Community College baseball team.